 This neighborhood is one of the last remaining industrial areas in San Francisco.
 Here you’ll find a mix of residential and industrial use, sprinkled with the occasional quirky cafe or brewery that pops up in between.
 As one of the city’s lowest-cost areas, this neighborhood is changing rapidly and is worth a visit before it becomes something entirely new.

-Conclusion on San Francisco Districts
+Conclusion on the many neighborhoods of San Francisco

 San Francisco has many great neighborhoods that offer something for everyone.
 From parks and beaches to historic architecture and great nightlife, there is something for everyone in San Francisco.
 The best part about the city is that it has so many neighborhoods, you will never get bored!